Iterative Topic Taxonomy Induction with LLMs: A Case Study of Electoral Advertising: Case Study

 In addition to topic assignment, we classify the moral foundation of each ad.
 Moral Foundation Theory (MFT) suggests a theoretical framework for analyzing \textit{six} moral values (i.e., foundations, each with a positive and a negative polarity) central to human moral sentiment (Table \ref{tab:moral_foundations}).
 MFT states that political attitudes are shaped by \textit{six} core moral dimensions: care/harm, fairness/cheating, loyalty/betrayal, authority/subversion, sanctity/degradation, and liberty/oppression.

-To identify the moral foundation of each clusters, we first prompt the LLM to summarize the primary talking point of the cluster representatives with regards to the annotated label.
+To identify the moral foundation of each cluster, we first prompt the LLM to summarize the primary talking point of the cluster representatives with regard to the annotated label.
 The LLM is then provided with definitions of the six moral foundations, and the extracted argument is classified using constrained decoding to determine the most strongly aligned foundation.
-Prompts are provided in the Appendix.
+Prompts are in App. \ref{app:prompts}.